nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 :information_source: **Notes:**<br>

-* This block is used for detailing information about formatting, handling exceptional cases or special keywords used in the corresponding section.
+* This block is used for detailing information about formatting, handling exceptional cases, or special keywords used in the corresponding section.
 </div>

 <div markdown="span" class="alert alert-primary">